-Born in Tel Aviv and trained in the USA, conductor Israel Gursky has been 2nd Kapellmeister with Theater Regensburg since the 2014-15 season.
-At Theater Regensburg he has conducted a new production of Gluck's Iphigénie en Tauride, and numerous performances of operas including Madama Butterfly, Rigoletto, Die Zauberflöte, Così fan Tutte, Hans Heiling, Martha, Saul, Orpheus in der Unterwelt, Der Vogelhändler and Im Weissen Rössl.
+Born in Tel Aviv and trained in the USA, conductor Israel Gursky moved to Germany in 2014 to join Theater Regensburg as 2nd Kapellmeister, where he conducted numerous operas including Madama Butterfly, Rigoletto, Die Zauberflöte, Così fan Tutte, Hans Heiling, Martha, Iphigénie en Tauride, Saul, Orpheus in der Unterwelt, Der Vogelhändler and Im Weissen Rössl.
+At the beginning of the 2017-2018 season, he has moved to Theater Bremen as Studienleiter 2nd Kapellmeister, where his assignments include productions of Hänsel und Gretel, Die Zauberflöte and Lucia di Lammermoor.

 A frequent collaborator with Plácido Domingo, since 2009 he has conducted many concerts with Mr. Domingo and with winners of his Operalia Competition throughout the world.